Skip to main content

 • To reduce the likelihood and severity of a wildfire, thereby increasing safety for the public and firefighters in case of a wildfire.

-Use the new online Prescribed Fire Interactive Map to view and locate past prescribed burns and future planned burns, in addition to details related to each burn.
+Check out the interactive burn map, where you can view and locate past/future prescribed burns, in addition to details related to each burn.

 Frequently Asked Questions